tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift.md

 print("swift printing the fibonacci number for \(n): \(res)")
 ```

-we'll use dune to compile the ocaml code into a static library, compile the c
+dune compiles the ocaml code into a static library, compiles the c object file,
-object file, and link everything with swiftc:
+and links everything with swiftc:

 ```
 (executables